ryba3310/Fail2ban_map/README.md

 This a containerized app which gathers data about bans, attemps and fails from fail2ban.log and stores the data in PostgreSQL for retrival to Grafana dasboard.
+Data model for this log seems to better fit NoSQL like MongoDB but MongoDB connection in Grafana is only available in Grafana Enterprise

 # How to use